mars-research/xv6/x86-port.md

    Should we adopt this method as well?
 Do we not do this because we have to save the instruction pointer and the only (easy) way to do it is as a return address?

+-- `PTE_R`, `PTE_W`, etc. have been renamed to `PSE_R`, `PSE_W`, etc. It
+   stands for Paging Structure Entry.
+Should we retain this?

 To do
 -----

 -- consider renaming `pml4e_t` to something generic like `pte_t` OR replace all `pml4e_t *`s with `pagetable_t`
+-- `kvminit` must be renamed.
+It creates and returns a page table with kernel memory mapped. `kvmcreate` is likely a better suited name.
+-- using PSE and pse (paging structure entry) instead of PTE and pte was a bad idea.
+Change it back.